sandyresearch/chipmunk/examples/YOUR-MODEL-HERE/README.md

 for i, block in enumerate(self.blocks):
     # Add these 4 lines to the beginning of your forward loop
-    # NOTE: If you're only sparsifying attention or only sparsifying MLP, you can only include one of them below!
+    # Note: If you're only sparsifying attention or only sparsifying MLP, you can only include one of them below!
     if not GLOBAL_CONFIG['offloading']['global_disable_offloading']:
         next_block = self.blocks[(i + PIPELINE_DEPTH - 1) % len(self.blocks)]
         for storage in [next_block.chipmunk_mlp.storage, next_block.chipmunk_attention.storage]: storage.load_async()